JeffreyDinackus/blog.jeffreydinackus.com/content/patriothacks2024.md

 This is basically verbatim what one speaker said: Stop looking at insta and watch developer videos and become passionate, learn something new every week.
 Pick a lane, don't go wide.
 Go deep.

-Find friends who are smarter than you.
-Sharpen steel with steel.
-Do not be the smartest person in your group.
-Build yourself a network of friends who are smarter than you

 Some other surces they mentioned: